-Costa Rica: Ultimate Family Adventure
+Costa Rica: Family Adventure

-One Departure Only
+One Departure Only | December 10 - 16, 2021

 Day by Day

 Wake up in a new world!
 We’ll have a big breakfast overlooking the lush forest rising to the Arenal Volcano.
 As nice as it is, our next view is even more memorable.
-We’ll ride a sky tram up into the mountains, then see-saw our way across the treetops, by zip lining over eight lines—sometimes 600 feet above the ground – and taking in volcano views as we go.
+We’ll ride a sky tram up into the mountains, then see-saw our way across the treetops, by zip-lining over eight lines—sometimes 600 feet above the ground!—and taking in volcano views as we go.

 After a rejuvenating lunch on the river, we’ll check into our new home, a deluxe bungalow resort on the edge of Rincón de la Vieja National Park.
 This is geyser country, where family members can coat themselves in volcanic mud—great for restorative powers, or at least a memorable family photo or two.
 Afterwards, there’s time to kick back in the hotel pool, or take hikes through its 570 acres, filled with wildlife and three waterfalls.

 We have some free time in the afternoon, to take a mud path, re-energize in the spa, splash in the pool, or sit with a drink as the sounds of the jungle stir to life at dusk.

-We’re beach-bound today.
+We’re beach-bound today!
 Before we get there, we’ll take a last look deep into the jungle.
 Lost in the thick rainforest on the foothills of the national park’s namesake volcano, Sensoria is a private reserve where we’ll hike along blue volcanic mineral streams.
 We’ll make unforgettable dips in thermal pools, then splash in a bright-blue swimming hole under a towering waterfall.

-We’ll have a lot of beach time for the family today.
-So after our big breakfast, the Pacific’s blue waves are yours!
+This morning, the Pacific’s blue waves are yours!
 It’s the perfect place to snorkel, surf or just kick back in the sun on the beach’s dozen miles of sandy shoreline.
 Surrounding us, too, are another dozen miles of forest trails you can hike or bike along to reach waterfalls.

 We’ll meet up in the afternoon for a private catamaran bay tour for an epic finale night.
 We’ll stop at some great offshore snorkeling spots, then finish at a special location for a private Pacific sunset.
 Afterwards, we’ll return to the hotel for a big final banquet of freshly caught seafood.
 It’s sad to end this adventure, but this is the perfect place to celebrate the experience.

-Book Costa Rica: Ultimate Family Adventure
+Book Costa Rica: Family Adventure

 That’s OK, we have answers.
 Read our FAQs below.
 Or text or call us at +1 (855) 219-8018 to speak with a Modern Adventure Trip Specialist.